gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

 Setting up public/private keys for SSH login and authentication is very handy (and secure), and required for this hands-on lab.

-The following creates a new SSH key, copies the public key to the Raspberry Pi.
-Take the default options.
+The following creates a new SSH key, copies the public key to the Raspberry Pi. **Take the default options**.

 ### From Windows